- Secretary of State for the Home Department v JR (Jamaica), R (on the application of) EWCA Civ 477 (16 April 2014)

-- EM (Eritrea), R (on the application of) v Secretary of State for the Home Department UKSC 12 (19 February 2014)
+- Stanley College London UK Ltd, R (On the Application Of) v Secretary of State for the Home Department EWHC 1038 (Admin) (09 April 2014)

 Surinder Singh route for family members of British citizens